So, you shot an Expert Qualification. Good for you! Congratulations. Wear the badge proudly, it isn’t an easy achievement under most circumstances.

 And things along those lines.
 Troops are never given a scale for their understanding and this hinders them.
 We treat them like idiots and instead of teaching marksmanship like the simple discipline it is we shove them into a powerpoint grinder with people who do not know the topic, they just passed with an ‘Expert’ score.
 In some cases incompletely knowing the topic and teaching bad habits they picked up from hearsay, but they had an ‘Expert’ score.

 In simple terms, the DoD has played itself.
 By using an antiquated system in, largely, an information vacuum they have created a group of drastically under informed marksman and titled them ‘Expert’.
 This is 100 percent something I suffered from too.
 I was digging into all this ancillary knowledge and I was a qualified ‘Expert‘ in our annual qualification.
-I could even do it with the M203/M16A4, look me go.
+I could even do it with the M203/M16A4, look at me go.

 But none of this translated into tactical shooting proficiency, handling, body position, or what any of those things meant.
 We were still doing “groucho” stance because… reasons… NCO said so… and all that other garbage.
-Didn’t matter that far better shooters with far deeper backgrounds in tactical shooting were saying ‘do otherwise’… nope, NCO qualified ‘Expert’ said so, so do it.
+It didn’t matter that far better shooters with far deeper backgrounds in tactical shooting were saying ‘do otherwise’… nope, NCO qualified ‘Expert’ said so, so do it.
 A perfect storm for false confidence in skill and expertise without the grounding knowledge base.

-So was again, congrats on your Expert badge.
+So again, congrats on your Expert badge.
 It is an admirable achievement.
 It is something to take pride in and to use as a stepping off point for further knowledge.
 It is the beginning of expertise, not the end.
 It is time we knew that.